Numerical method for approximately optimal solutions of two-stage distributionally robust optimization with marginal constraints: Introduction

-DRO problems with ambiguity sets constrained by marginals have been studied by \citet{gao2017data} and \citet{chen2018distributionally}.
-Specifically, \citet{gao2017data} develop duality results for the inner maximization problem in DRO when the ambiguity set is subject to marginal constraints as well as a Wasserstein distance based constraint on its dependence structure.
-However, the computational tractability of the resulting dual formulation only holds under the restrictive assumptions that the (second-stage) cost function is given by the maximum of finitely many affine functions and that the given marginal distributions all have finite support. \citet{chen2018distributionally} deal with a particular class of DRO problems, most notably the appointment scheduling problem, in which the ambiguity set is constrained by marginals that are not necessarily discrete.
-They derive sufficient conditions for the polynomial time solvability of this problem class, but the analyses are theoretical and no concrete numerical algorithm is provided.
-Compared to \citep{chen2018distributionally}, the numerical method that we develop in this paper is applicable to a more general class of two-stage DRO problems presented in Assumption~\ref{asp:dro}, which contains, for example, the appointment scheduling problem as a special case (see Example~\ref{exp:scheduling}).
-Moreover, we develop a concrete numerical algorithm which can compute an approximately optimal solution of any problem in this class and allows us to control its sub-optimality to be arbitrarily close to 0.
+DRO problems with ambiguity sets constrained by marginals have been studied by \citet*{gao2017data}, \citet*{ren2021data}, and \citet*{chen2018distributionally}. \citet{gao2017data} have developed duality results for the inner maximization problem in DRO when the ambiguity set is subject to marginal constraints as well as a Wasserstein distance based constraint on its dependence structure.
+However, the computational tractability of the resulting dual formulation only holds under the restrictive assumptions that the (second-stage) cost function is the maximum of finitely many affine functions and that the marginals all have finite support. \citet{ren2021data} considered two-stage DRO problems with marginal constraints where the marginals are discrete and subject to further ambiguities in the probabilities.
+However, their LP formulation involves exponentially many constraints unless one restricts the support of the underlying probability measure to a small number of points. \citet{chen2018distributionally} studied a special case of two-stage DRO problems and focused on deriving sufficient conditions for the polynomial time solvability of the inner maximization problem.
+However, the sufficient conditions need to be established on a case-by-case basis, and it is difficult to check them for more sophisticated problems.
+Moreover, they did not provide a concrete numerical algorithm for approximately solving the problem when the marginals are non-discrete.
+Compared to \citep{chen2018distributionally}, the numerical algorithm that we develop is applicable to a broader class of two-stage DRO problems presented in Setting~\ref{sett:dro}, which subsumes the problems considered by \citet{chen2018distributionally} as a special case.